lewandovskii9/network-analysis/wireshark/dridex-remcos-withLaterMovement-infection/writeup.md

 - Link to exercise : https://www.malware-traffic-analysis.net/2019/03/19/index.html
 ### Executive summary

 On 2019-03-19 at 14:44:55 - 14:49:46 UTC, a Windows host(BOBBY-TIGER-PC) at IP(`10.0.90.215`) used by user(bobby.tiger) that belong to `LITTLETIGERS`, was infected with trojan (family `vbkryjetor / Remcos RAT`) and trojan Cridex/Dridex.
 Data of Host(`10.0.90.215`) can be compromised.
 Problem was solved, the host (`10.0.90.215` is isolated and prevented further Lateral Movement of infections.
-All data dump captured for deeper inspection and all passwords of user was reseted.
+All data dump captured for deeper inspection and all passwords of user was reset.
 ## ENVIRONMENT

 LAN segment data: